talisma-cassoma/UnderWaterDrone-D-OceanLab/README.md

 authors:
 Talisma Manuel & Jeremias Bartolomeu<br>
 v1.0

+We pretend to built a not expensive ROV based on wifi control, now we know that it isnt as simple as it look like. things like the range of the wifi signal, the fluctuations in the T-S profiles of water masses are some factors to keep in mind.

+knowing all that we built one drone working under those limitations

 this is a stable projet version that controls the bot with:<br>
 - ESP32 CAM
 - Node MCU 1.0V